geeekpi/upsv6_pub/script/tools/python_demo/README.md

-# **Battery Voltage and Current Monitoring with Shutdown Trigger for 52Pi UPS V6 Using systemd**
+# **Battery Voltage and Current Monitoring with Shutdown Trigger for 52Pi UPS Gen 6 Using systemd**

 Here is the modified code, rewritten as a systemd service to monitor only the battery voltage and current.
 When the battery voltage drops below 7400mV(each battery 3700mV), it triggers a shutdown operation.
 The code has been optimized by removing unnecessary parts and adding detailed English comments.
 The monitoring interval is set to check every 2 minutes.